aws-samples/data-protection/README.md

 If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.

+### Region

+Since these workshops used the Cloud9 IDE you can use run these workshops in the following regions where the Cloud9 IDE service is available N.Virginia, Ohio, Oregon, Ireland and Singapore

 ### Cloudformation templates for initial environment setup

 Please run these cloudformation stacks in your AWS account as this is required for all the workshops in this repository.